baixing/jedi/README.md

 ### Known major bugs and limitations for 1.0 milestone

-1. subtemplate fragments (which combine the power of Jade's mixin and block feature) is not implemented yet
+1. subtemplate fragments (which combine the power of Jade's mixin and block feature) is not fully implemented

 2. only very basic support of import instruction